Analysis | NFL draft grades: Browns, Patriots and Bears earn high marks

 New Orleans Saints: C

 There was plenty of speculation about the Saints trading up in Round 1, maybe even into the top 10, but it didn’t happen.
-They stayed put at No. 28 and took a pass rusher, Payton Turner, who had been projected by some as a second- to third-round prospect.
+They stayed put at No. 28 and took a pass rusher, Payton Turner, who had been projected by some as a second- or third-round prospect.
 Second-round LB Pete Werner is talented but also came off the board perhaps too soon.
 Third-round CB Paulson Adebo could have an immediately prominent role on defense.
 Fourth-round QB Ian Book arrives in the Saints’ first draft class after Drew Brees’s retirement.
 He becomes Coach Sean Payton’s next QB project.

 Tampa Bay Buccaneers: B